coder/coder-desktop-macos/CONTRIBUTING.md

 make watch-gen
 ```

-This command watches for changes to `Coder Desktop/project.yml` and regenerates
+This command watches for changes to `Coder-Desktop/project.yml` and regenerates
 the Xcode project file as needed.

 ## Testing and Formatting